syslogic/androidx-github/README.md

 - one can also browse the own repositories and workflows (work in progress).
 - it generally supports git operations (check out only, so far), see [jgit](https://javadoc.io/doc/org.eclipse.jgit/org.eclipse.jgit/6.2.0.202206071550-r/org.eclipse.jgit/module-summary.html).

-### Client Setup
+### Debug Builds

 File `token.properties` may be created with a GitHub [access token](https://github.com/settings/tokens) declared as `accessToken=ghp_...`.<br/>
-without personal access token the API will be "rate limited", after having loaded the first 10 pages in quick succession.<br/>
+Without personal access token the API will be "rate limited", after having loaded the first 10 pages in quick succession.<br/>
 When file `token.properties` is absent, the personal access token still can be added in the preferences.

 ### Screenshots